Linux-RISC/Reanimator/install_guide.md

 - reboot the system<br>
 - configure the network with IP address 192.168.9.1 using System --> System Manager --> Network Setup on Toolchest<br>
 - add "rbpi 192.168.9.100" to /etc/hosts (I used vi)<br>
-- check the rest of directories on /home/irix/i/IRIX/irix53 for patches and additional software<br>
+- check the rest of directories on /home/irix/i/IRIX/irix53 for patches and additional software:<br>
+/home/irix/i/IRIX/irix53/patches/dist<br>
+/home/irix/i/IRIX/irix53/y2k<br>
 ----------<br>
 <br>
 6.2 on Indy.
-This procedure is similar to 5.3 installation<br>
+This procedure is similar to IRIX 5.3 installation<br>
 - for every source in /home/irix/i/6.2.txt: select option "1. from [source]", add the source and run "go".
 These are the sources:<br>
 irix@rbpi:i/IRIX/irix62/1/dist<br>
 irix@rbpi:i/IRIX/irix62/2/dist<br>